What are the characteristics of a good paella rice?

 One of the unique characteristics of Calasparra rice is its ability to absorb flavors from the ingredients it is cooked with.
 This makes it an ideal choice for paella, as it allows the rice to soak up the rich flavors of the saffron, vegetables, and meats that are traditionally used in this iconic Spanish dish.

-See also Can I use fish stock cubes in paella rice?
+See also Can I make paella rice with black rice?

 In addition to its culinary qualities, Calasparra rice is also known for its sustainable cultivation practices.
 The rice fields in the Murcia region where it is grown are carefully managed to ensure minimal impact on the environment.
 This commitment to sustainability not only helps preserve the natural beauty of the area but also contributes to the overall quality of the rice.